 In a perfect world, women would always be respected, particularly by their partners, and especially after giving birth.
 However, that isn’t always the case.

-Decades ago, marital rape wasn’t recognised anywhere.
+Decades ago, marital rape wasn’t recognized anywhere.
 It’s true to say we’ve come a long way since then.

-In many countries, it is now recognised as a crime.
-Sadly, though it isn’t recognised everywhere and therefore a greater level of awareness is still needed.
+In many countries, it is now recognized as a crime.
+Sadly, though it isn’t recognized everywhere and therefore a greater level of awareness is still needed.

 Awareness is more than just legal recognition.
 It’s a cultural shift.
-It’s about women having understanding partners, and realising they aren’t alone.
+It’s about women having understanding partners, and realizing they aren’t alone.

-Perhaps a woman will come across this and realise this type of treatment isn’t okay, and she doesn’t have to feel alone.
+Perhaps a woman will come across this and realize this type of treatment isn’t okay, and she doesn’t have to feel alone.